Kunjarani Devi

-Nameirakpam Kunjarani Devi (born 1 March 1966) is the most decorated Indian sportswoman in weightlifting.
+Nameirakpam Kunjarani Devi (born 1 March 1966) is an Indian weightlifter.
+She is among the most decorated Indian sportswoman in weightlifting.

 Background

 Devi was born on 1 March 1968 at Kairang Mayai Leikai in Imphal, to a Hindu Meitei family.
 She started taking interest in sports while still in Imphal's Sindam Sinshang Resident High School in 1978.
 By the time she finished her graduation from Maharaja Bodha Chandra College in Imphal, weightlifting had become her first choice.

 She joined the Central Reserve Police Force.
 She also went on to make waves in the Police Championships and captained the Indian Police team from 1996 to 1998.

 Sporting history

 Beginning 1985, she started winning medals, mostly gold, in the National Weightlifting Championships in 44-kilogram, 46-kilogram and 48-kilogram, the latter her final weight category.
 She created two new national records in Trivandrum in 1987.
 Changing her weight category to 46-kilogram she claimed a gold in Pune in 1994 but was relegated to silver when she tried to compete in the 48-kilogram class four years later in Manipur.

 Her first World Women's Weightlifting Championship was the Manchester edition in 1989 and the reward of three silver medals buoyed her spirits considerably.
 Since then she has taken part in seven successive World Championships and with the exception of the Melbourne edition in 1993, she has won medals at every one of those competitions.
 However, she however could not get to the top spot, having always to be content with silver medals.

 A bronze medal was the most she managed in the Asian Games at Beijing in 1990 and Hiroshima in 1994, and she failed to secure any medal in the 1998 edition of the Asian Games at Bangkok.

 Kunjarani has had better luck in the Asian Weightlifting Championships to which she has been a regular visitor.
 Starting with one silver and two bronze medals in the 1989 edition in Shanghai, she progressed to three silver medals in the 44-kilogram class in the 1991 edition in Indonesia.
 She retained her second spot in the next one in Thailand in 1992 and China in 1993.
 Her best performance came in the 1995 competition in South Korea where she won two gold and one bronze in the 46-kilogram category.
 In 1996 she settled for two silver and one bronze in the championship held in Japan.